gjmf/gjmf.github.io/_posts/2014-01-01-sailboat-campout.markdown

  - [sailboat, camping]
 ---

-Campout on the good ship Dark Star, before she was permanently moored 20 miles inland.
+Campout on the good ship Dark Star, before she was permanently moored 35km from the nearest body of water.

 ![photo of the cabin of the sailboat Dark Star](/images/sailboat-campout-jan-2014.jpg)